epfl-ada/ada-2021-project-dataoverflow/README.md

 2. How do these topics vary over time?

 ​    After extracting all the topics the western press associate China with, we are interested in how the main topics people tends to associate with China in different years.
 Will the topics change when big events happen?
 And will there be any topic that the press associate China with all the time?
-This result will help us to connect our data with the big events these years.3
+This result will help us to connect our data with the big events these years.

 3. What are the attitudes of the Western press towards these topics?
 Have these attitudes ever changed?